A Survey on Deep Learning Approaches for Tabular Data Generation: Utility, Alignment, Fidelity, Privacy, Diversity, and Beyond: Discussion and Future Directions

 \section{Discussion and Future Directions}

-In this survey, we identified four key requirements for {the effective deployment of synthetic} data, along with the relevant evaluation {procedures} and {deep generative models, at the same time categorising the latter by their model architecture.}
+In this survey, we identified five key requirements for effective synthetic data deployment, alongside relevant evaluation {procedures} and deep generative models, while categorising the latter by model architecture.

-\textbf{Related work.} Previous surveys generally compare methods by the architecture-specific properties of the models. {For example, both \citeauthor{Borisov2024dnn_tab_survey}~(\citeyear{Borisov2024dnn_tab_survey}) and \citeauthor{Davila2025model_types_and_metrics}~(\citeyear{Davila2025model_types_and_metrics}) group methods mainly by their architectures, while also describing the necessary data transformation and regularisation techniques.} \cite{Lautrup2024metrics_tab_survey}, {provide an overview of the models proposed in the field and the metrics used to evaluate them, while not taking this requirement-centric perspective which helps both newcomers and seasoned practitioners and researchers in the field to find the perfect model and evaluation protocol for their needs.
-Further, they exclude diffusion-based and LLM-based architectures.}
+\textbf{Related work.} Previous surveys generally compare methods by the architecture-specific properties of the models. {For example, both \cite{Borisov2024dnn_tab_survey} and \cite{Davila2025model_types_and_metrics} group methods mainly by their architectures, while also describing the necessary data transformation and regularisation techniques.} \citep{Lautrup2024metrics_tab_survey} {provide an overview of the models proposed in the field and the metrics used to evaluate them, while not taking this requirement-centric perspective which helps both newcomers and seasoned practitioners and researchers in the field to find the perfect model and evaluation protocol for their needs.
+Further, they exclude diffusion-based and LLM-based architectures.} \miha{On the other hand, \cite{Wang2025gov_data} narrow the scope of their survey and focus specifically on methods for social and government sector applications, where balancing utility and privacy is the key concern.}

-\textbf{Future Directions.} {Tabular data generation is a rapidly evolving field still in its early stages.
-As illustrated in Figure~\ref{fig:venn}, many early approaches have prioritised individual objectives—typically utility or privacy—leading to highly specialised models that lack broad applicability.
-This fragmentation highlights a key challenge: the need for models that can balance multiple, often competing, requirements.}

-{It is worth to be noted that alignment has historically received limited attention but is now emerging as a crucial factor for generating realistic data.
-With the increasing deployment of generative models in real-world applications and the growing prominence of neurosymbolic AI and safe AI~\cite{garcez2019survey,giunchiglia2022ijcai}, we anticipate that alignment will soon become a fundamental requirement in the field.}